Titus Oates: Aftermath

-In popular culture
+In literature and popular culture

 Francis Barlow made a comic strip about the Popish Plot and Oates in c.
 1682 named A True Narrative of the Horrid Hellish Popish Plot, which is generally considered the earliest example of a signed balloon comic strip.

+Peveril of the Peak, an 1823 novel by Walter Scott, climaxes with the hero being tried on charges of complicity in the alleged plot, with Oates being the principal hostile witness.

 Oates was played by Nicholas Smith in the 1969 BBC TV serial The First Churchills.
 In Charles II: The Power and The Passion (2003), Eddie Marsan played Oates.